tolache/sample-gradle-project/README.md

 ## Usage

-1. (Optional) If you want to use a Gradle version different from what used in this project, create new wrapper infrastructure by running:
+1. (Optional) If you want to use a Gradle version different from [what is used in this project](gradle/wrapper/gradle-wrapper.properties#L3), create new wrapper infrastructure by running:

 ```
 gradle wrapper